mandelsoft/documents/config/README.md

 </center>

 Formats for purely defining structures values, like JSON typically lack the feature of supporting values derived from other settings or rules for common value layouts.
+But this is common problem for mre complex scenarios, values of particular attributes should either follow some rules, depend on other settings or should be set according to some relations in a particular scenario.
+The consequence is, that the same or related values must be configured independently at different structural locations in the configuration description.

+The description follows the WET approach, an acronym commonly taken to stand for *write everything twice* (alternatively *write every time*, *we enjoy typing* or *waste everyone's time* (wikipedia)).
+Instead, it would be desired to better follow the DRY approach, *Don't repeat yourself* or *duplication is evil*.
+YAML, for example, feature value references as part of its syntax to be able to refer to values or complete data structures defined somewhere else in the document.
+But this is only of limited value, because it does not allow expressionn rules or calculations.

-At this point in time templating engines enter the scene, they are used to close this gap.
+At this point in time typically templating engines enter the scene to close this gap.
-Here, often standardized tools like [Go-templates](https://pkg.go.dev/text/template), [ytt](https://carvel.dev/ytt), [cue](https://cuelang.org) or [spiff++](https://github.com/mandelsoft/spiff), but keep the input
+Here, often standardized tools like [Go-templates](https://pkg.go.dev/text/template), [ytt](https://carvel.dev/ytt), [cue](https://cuelang.org)
-(and the parsing) for the installation procedure simple.
+or [spiff++](https://github.com/mandelsoft/spiff) are used to preprocess a configuration description to keep the input (and the parsing) for the installation procedure as simple as before.

 <center>
 <img src="./media/templates.png" style="width:50%" />